Geodels/eSCAPE/README.md

 ### Community driven

-To join the gSCAPE User Group on Slack, send an email request to: <a href="MAILTO:tristan.salles@sydney.edu.au?subject=gSCAPE User Group&body=Please send me an invite to join the gSCAPE User Group">Join gSCAPE User Group</a>
+To join the eSCAPE User Group on Slack, send an email request to: <a href="MAILTO:tristan.salles@sydney.edu.au?subject=gSCAPE User Group&body=Please send me an invite to join the eSCAPE User Group">Join eSCAPE User Group</a>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.